ch3cook-fdu/Vote2Cap-DETR/README.md

 | Vote2Cap-DETR++ | $\checkmark$ | $\checkmark$ |       -      | $\checkmark$ | [[checkpoint]](https://huggingface.co/CH3COOK/Vote2Cap-DETR-weights/blob/main/vote2cap-detr++/scanrefer_scst_vote2cap_detr_pp_XYZ_RGB_NORMAL.pth) |
 | Vote2Cap-DETR++ | $\checkmark$ |       -      | $\checkmark$ | $\checkmark$ | [[checkpoint]](https://huggingface.co/CH3COOK/Vote2Cap-DETR-weights/blob/main/vote2cap-detr++/scanrefer_scst_vote2cap_detr_pp_XYZ_MULTIVIEW_NORMAL.pth) |

 ## 4. Training and Evaluating your own models

-Though we provide training commands from scratch, you can also start with some pretrained parameters provided under the `./pretrained` folder and skip certain steps.
+~~Though we provide training commands from scratch, you can also start with some pretrained parameters provided under the `./pretrained` folder and skip certain steps.~~

+Because of limited storage space of github, we have uploaded all the pretrained weights at huggingface.
+It is recommended to download all the files in the [`./pretrained` folder](https://huggingface.co/CH3COOK/Vote2Cap-DETR-weights/tree/main/pretrained) to this repo.

 **[optional] 4.0 Pre-Training for Detection**

-This procedure is to generate the pre-trained weights in `./pretrained` folder.
+If you have already downloaded the [`./pretrained` folder](https://huggingface.co/CH3COOK/Vote2Cap-DETR-weights/tree/main/pretrained) from huggingface, you can **SKIP** the following procedures as they are to generate the pre-trained weights in `./pretrained` folder.

 To train the Vote2Cap-DETR's detection branch for point cloud input without additional 2D features (aka [xyz + rgb + normal + height])